martinamoedo/SCAD-Dataset-Explorer/README.md

 # 🌍 SCAD Dataset Explorer

-An interactive *Streamlit application* to explore and analyse the *Social Conflict Analysis Database (SCAD)*.
+An interactive *Streamlit application* to explore and analyze the *Social Conflict Analysis Database (SCAD)*.
 It allows users to visualise patterns of social conflicts in *Africa* and *Latin America* between *1990 and 2018*, making complex data accessible through intuitive dashboards.

 ---